 One cheap easy way to decorate on a budget is with nature!
-In the fall I grab some tree branches and add them to vases for some cute free decor.
+In the fall I grab some tree branches and add them to vases or lanterns for some cute free decor.

-- Fall: Grab some tree branches and add to vases.
+- Fall: Grab some tree branches and add them to vases.

-- Winter: Find some pinecones and sprinkle throughout the home
+- Winter: Find some pinecones and sprinkle them throughout the home

-- Spring: Go outside and pick some fresh flowers to bring indoors
+- Spring: Go outside and pick some fresh flowers to put in the bedroom

-- Summer: Display a collection of sea shells that you have brought home or grab some driftwood display it
+- Summer: Display a collection of seashells that you have brought home or grab some driftwood and display it

 Find some cool rocks!
 I have spray-painted larger rocks and used them as bookends in my daughter’s room.
 You can also use them for standalone decor on a shelf.
 You don’t need to let a tight budget stop you from creating the home you want.